 While Friendship College closed it’s doors in 1981 and was later torn down, the fence and signage for the college still remains.
 Visiting this location gives you a sense of where these men started their walk on January 31st to get to the lunch counter.
 There is a memorial here honoring those men by the church as well.

 The original lunch counter and metal chairs remain in the former diner’s space.
-You can walk the mile from the college or drive to main street to get there.
-While the space is currently unoccupied, it has housed restaurants in the past that honor the counter with name plates for each of the Friendship 9.
-If the location remains unoccupied, you can still see the counter through the large window.
+You can walk the mile from the college or drive to Main Street to get there.
+Kounter, the newly opened restaurant, celebrates the work of the Friendship 9.
+Inside you'll find the restored original lunch counter and stools and the names of the Friendship 9 etched into the wall.

 Read the Historic Marker: